Urine tests

 * Addenbrookes Hospital, Cambridge.
 James Cook University Hospital, Middlesbrough.
 New Cross Hospital, Wolverhampton.
 Ninewells Hospital, Dundee.
 Royal Bolton Hospital, Bolton.
 Royal Liverpool University, Liverpool.
 Royal Surrey County Hospital, Guilford.
 Information provided by the companies and deemed correct as at May 2023

 Additionally, urinary biomarker tests may be offered to people in clinical trials.
 Recent trials have looked at blood markers (circulating cancer DNA) and urinary tests (the UroX and BladderPath studies).
-Details of current clinical trials in the UK can be found at: fightbladdercancer.co.uk/research-trials
+Details of current clinical trials in the UK can be found at: https://www.fightbladdercancer.co.uk/research-trials/

 Summary